German Packaging Act on Etsy: What do online retailers have to consider before shipping?

 The current German Packaging Act came into force in January 2019 and implements the European Packaging Directive 94/62/EC into German law.
 In addition to many other aspects, it regulates the disposal of packaging that commercial sellers – including online retailers – put into circulation for the first time and sent to private end customers in Germany.
 All sales packaging in which goods are handed over to the end customer, such as outer packaging made of cardboard, paper and cardboard, glass, metal, plastic, wood and composite materials, are affected.

 The activities in the sector are monitored by the Central Agency Packaging Register.
 There, companies that send goods to German end consumers have to register in the LUCID database.
 This is publicly available and can be used by customers and competitors to check the correct registration of a company.
-The companies then have to register with a dual system such as the Interseroh dual system and license their estimated packaging materials for the current year.
+The companies then have to register with a dual system such as the dual system Interseroh+ and license their estimated packaging materials for the current year.
 At the beginning of the following year they then have to report back to the dual system and the ZSVR with a volume report on the packaging actually used.

 These regulations apply expressly to business with private end customers.
 For commercial business-to-business sellers who trade with other companies and send items to Germany, separate regulations apply.

-Please note: The first amendment to the German Packaging Act has been effective since 3 July 2021.
+The first amendment to the German Packaging Act has been effective since 3 July 2021.
 The amendment tightens the previous requirements of the Packaging Act in various aspects.
 Among others, electronic marketplaces and fulfilment service providers are affected by the changes.
 All relevant changes for online trade can be found under "Amendment to the Packaging Act: Tightening of regulations for online marketplaces".

 Step-by-step guide: How Etsy sellers act in compliance with the law